scaledown-team/agoraXscaledown/README.md

 # Agora × ScaleDown — Real-Time Voice AI with Context Compression

-> **"Every LLM call your users make grows the context window.
-ScaleDown makes that growth disappear."**

-This is a live proof-of-concept built for Agora: a real-time voice AI demo where ScaleDown compresses the growing conversation history before every LLM call — proving flat token usage vs. the linear growth that happens today.
+This is a live proof-of-concept built for Agora: a real-time voice AI demo where ScaleDown compresses the growing conversation history before every LLM call, proving flat token usage vs. the linear growth that happens today.

 ---